 The Langtang Valley Trek is also a good choice for experienced mountaineers who want to climb more difficult peaks.
 The most common ones are Yala Peak (5520 meters, it requires two days and one night of camping) or Naya Kanga (5846 meters, it requires a special permit and it is more technical).

-If you go on the Tamang Heritage Trail, you see the snow-capped peaks of the Himalaya on the opposite side of the mountain.
+If you go on the Tamang Heritage Trail, you see the snow-capped peaks of the Himalayas on the opposite side of the mountain.
 You have a beautiful view of Langtang Lirung (the highest in the area at 7227 meters) from Chilime village (day two), and especially from Nagthali Ghyang (3165 meters on day three).
-But once you cross the river on the other side of the Bhote Koshi Valley, you won’t see the Himalaya any more as you hike at their foot.
+But once you cross the river on the other side of the Bhote Koshi Valley, you won’t see the Himalayas anymore as you hike at their foot.